qtnc/swan/docs/stdlib.md

 The order of the elements in a tuple are also often significant, i.e. `(1, 2)` means something else than `(2, 1)`, while it is often unsignificant for lists.
 The other big difference with lists is that tuples are immutable and override the hashCode method.
 They can thus be used as keys in unsorted sequences like Map and Set.

-- Constructor: Tuple(...items): construct a tuple from one or more individual items
+- Constructor: Tuple(...sequences): construct a tuple out of one or more source sequences
 - Implicitly constructed when using (...,) notation
 - Operators: `[], +, *, in`
 - Comparison operators: `<, <=, ==, >=, >, !=` via compare